 If Microsoft combines Yammer with SharePoint and Office365, it will be playing in the collaborative work platform space.
 Citrix will remain different because we not only let people collaborate and work in documents, but also let them create their own apps for projects and processes.

-Chris McNulty, strategic product manager for SharePoint at Aliso Viejo, Calif., software
+Chris McNulty, strategic product manager for SharePoint at Aliso Viejo, Calif., software company Quest:

 Social is an increasingly important driver in enterprise collaboration, and Microsoft’s reinvestment in SharePoint and acquisition of Yammer will further accelerate this.
 What Yammer can bring to SharePoint is rich collaboration functionality and better access via desktop, mobile, cloud and tablet apps, all of which will accelerate SharePoint use and adoption.
 The deal also plays into a growing trend of integrating social applications into the SharePoint platform -- as we’ve seen with TripIt, Amazon, SlideShare, Twitter apps, Quest Web Parts, et cetera.